 It’s so easy to be overwhelmed by the fabulous choices that come your way, from soaking up the sun on a beach to going on an epic road trip, enjoying an indulgent fine dining experience, wine tasting at the cellar door, plunging into art galleries and catching a live performance, we’ve brought you a list of the top 12 absolute coolest things to do in Australia.

 Australians are renowned for their outdoor, sun-worshipping lifestyles.
-When you are the world’s biggest island, you have plenty of coastlines to play with, almost 37,000 kilometres in fact.
+When you are the world’s biggest island, you have plenty of coastlines to play with, almost 37,000 kilometers in fact.
 So, it’s not surprising one of the top things to do when on a tour in Australia is to discover that magic beach where golden sand kisses turquoise water.
 From Sydney’s iconic Bondi Beach to the long, languid expanse of Broome’s epic Cable Beach or the chillaxed laid-back vibe of Queensland’s Burleigh Heads Beach there is a little bit of sandy heaven just waiting for you.

 - When to go: November to March, during the summer months in Australia.